lucystevenson/tech515-CICD/README.md

 git push
 ```

+⭐Result⭐

+Everytime we change the line 'Change via Jenkins CICD pipeline on 16/12/25 12:25' in 'index.ejs' and push the change to our GitHub repo, our Jenkins pipeline will be triggered and the frontpage of our app will be updated with the change we made in our code

+git push 1 - 'Change via Jenkins CICD pipeline on 16/12/25 12:25'

+ADD PICTURE OF SPARTA APP HOMEPAGE HERE!!!

+git push 2 - 'Change via Jenkins CICD pipeline on 16/12/25 12:25'

 ADD PICTURE OF SPARTA APP HOMEPAGE HERE!!!
 ---
 To deliver: Document with Markdown ready to provide the link to it by **TO FILL IN**